About RenéeDownload Press Pack

-In 2017, Renée brought her acclaimed Marschallin in Strauss’s Der Rosenkavalier to the Royal Opera, Covent Garden, and the Metropolitan Opera, in a new production by director Robert Carsen.
-A DVD of that performance was subsequently released by Decca.
 In spring 2017, Renée’s 2009 album Signatures was selected by the U.S. Library of Congress for the National Recording Registry, as an “aural treasure worthy of preservation as part of America’s patrimony.”
-A four-time Grammy winner, with 16 nominations, Renée won the 2013 Best Classical Vocal Solo Grammy Award for Poèmes (Decca, 2012), a collection of 20th-Century French music, including works composed especially for her by Henri Dutilleux.
-She is a prolific recording artist of extraordinary artistic range, as demonstrated by her most recent recordings.
-Her newest album, Lieder: Brahms, Schumann, Mahler, was released by Decca Classics in June.
-Her previous album, released in September 2018, was Renée Fleming: Broadway, featuring great musical theater songs from the 1920’s to the present day, with the BBC Concert Orchestra.
-And prior to that, her recording Distant Light with the Royal Stockholm Philharmonic and released in 2017 by Decca.
+A five-time Grammy winner, with 18 nominations, Renée is a prolific recording artist of extraordinary artistic range, as demonstrated by her most recent recordings.
+In January, Decca released a special double album, Renée Fleming: Greatest Moments at the MET.
+Her previous album, winner of the 2023 Grammy Award for Best Solo Classical Vocal Album, was Voice of Nature: The Anthropocene, with Yannick Nézet-Séguin as pianist.
+A collection of classical songs and specially commissioned world premieres, the album focuses on nature as both the inspiration and the victim of human activity. another album of song, Lieder: Brahms, Schumann, Mahler, was released by Decca Classics in 2019.
+In September 2018, Decca released Renée Fleming: Broadway, featuring great musical theater songs from the 1920’s to the present day, with the BBC Concert Orchestra.
+And prior to that, her recording Distant Light with the Royal Stockholm Philharmonic was released in 2017 .
 It features Barber’s Knoxville: Summer of 1915, The Strand Settings, composed for Renée by Anders Hillborg, as well as songs by Björk in new orchestral arrangements.
 In 2015, she was featured with Yo-Yo Ma on the Billy Childs album, Map to the Treasure: Reimagining Laura Nyro, their track “New York Tendaberry” winning the Grammy for Best Arrangement, Instruments and Vocals.
 Renée’s first-ever holiday album, Christmas in New York, was released in 2014, and was the inspiration for a special on PBS.
 In June 2010, Decca and Mercury records released the CD Dark Hope, which features Renée covering songs by indie-rock and pop artists.

 Fleming has consistent mastery over the entire range, yet each part has its own distinctive colour, like a river that gleams differently when the sun catches different parts of it.The Sydney Morning Herald